 The future, by definition, is unknown.
 Trying to predict what the future will bring has become an important element in tourism management because of the need to try and bring a degree of control and certain to business management processes, as well as providing desired returns for destinations.
 Yet such processes are extremely difficult because of the possibilities of 'wildcard' - high impact, low probability, system destabilising - events occurring that affect the consumption and production of tourism.
-Since the start of this century there have been a large number of wildcard events that have affected tourism patterns and flows at a global and at a destination scale (see also Hall, 2010d; Pike & Mason, 2011).
+Since the start of this century there have been a large number of wildcard events that have affected tourism patterns and flows at a global and at a destination scale (Pike & Mason 2011; Gössling et al., 2020; Lo et al., 2022).
 These include:

-- Terrorist attacks such as 9/11 or the bombings in Bali; - Disease outbreaks such as SARS, foot and mouth disease in the UK or avian flu: - Natural disasters such as tsunamis in the Indian Ocean and Japan, massive earthquakes in China, Indonesia, Japan and New Zealand, and hurricanes in East Asia and the United States; - Economic events such as a rapid spike in the price of fuel and the global economic and financial crisis from 2008 to 2010; - Political events such as the 'Arab Spring' in North Africa and the Middle East; - Regulatory changes in boarding and passport requirements for travelers as a result of concerns over security.
+- Terrorist attacks such as 9/11 or the bombings in Bali; - Wars such as Russia's invasion of Ukraine; - Disease outbreaks such as COVID-19, SARS, foot and mouth disease in the UK or avian flu; - Natural disasters such as tsunamis in the Indian Ocean and Japan, massive earthquakes in China, Indonesia, Japan and New Zealand, hurricanes in East Asia and the US, mega-droughts in the US and heatwaves and flooding; - Economic events such as a rapid spike in the price of fuel and the global economic and financial crisis from 2008 to 2010, and the economic response to the COVID-19 pandemic; - Political events such as the 'Arab Spring' in North Africa and the Middle East; - Regulatory changes in boarding and passport requirements for travelers as a result of concerns over security.
 This also includes sudden changes in terms of what you can take on to aircraft as hand luggage.